-There will be coaching clinics available to all Region 9 coaches for the 2023 season.
-If you are not already certified for the age you are coaching, it is REQUIRED that ALL coaches - including assistant coaches - attend an age-specific clinic.
+There will be coaching clinics available to all Region 9 coaches for the FALL season.
+If you are not already certified for the age you are coaching, it is REQUIRED that ALL coaches - including assistant coaches - to attend an age-specific clinic.

 Please arrange your schedule to attend one clinic - held at Conejo Creek or other nearby fields.
-Full schedule is in the inside cover.